 Pinnacle Peak Trail: A Challenging Picturesque Hike in Scottsdale

-unbearable, The thought of hiking in the dry intolerable Phoenix heat during the summer months is unbearable, that is unless you set out before 7am, and even then it is still miserable with temps crawling towards the 90s!.
+The thought of hiking in the intolerable Phoenix heat during the summer months is unbearable, that is unless you set out before 7am, and even then it is still miserable with temps crawling towards the 90s!.
 Luckily, with the arrival of winter comes almost perfect hiking conditions.
 Winters in the Phoenix area are mostly sunny, dry, and mild.
 This means you can actually enjoy the hundreds of trails in the region without worrying about heat exhaustion.
 The beautiful Sonoran desert surrounds the metro area, providing endless opportunities for recreation.
-The desert’s higher than average rainfall results in a diverse range of plants and animals.
+The desert’s higher-than-average rainfall results in a diverse range of plants and animals.
 In fact, the Sonoran Desert is known to be the Wettest Desert in the World.

 This trail is definitely challenging, although it should be okay for regular hikers and anyone else in good shape.
 The elevation gain is 1300 feet with a high point of 2889 feet.